Crystal Springs Reservoir

-Crystal Springs Reservoir is a pair of artificial lakes located in the northern Santa Cruz Mountains of San Mateo County, California situated in the rift valley created by the San Andreas Fault just to the west of the cities of San Mateo and Hillsborough, and I-280.
+Crystal Springs Reservoir is a pair of artificial lakes located in the northern Santa Cruz Mountains of San Mateo County, California operated by the San Francisco Public Utilities Commission for water supply to the San Francisco peninsula.
+The reservoirs are located in the rift valley created by the San Andreas Fault just to the west of the cities of San Mateo and Hillsborough, and I-280.
 The lakes are part of the San Mateo Creek watershed.
+Crystal Springs Regional Trail runs along the reservoir.

 History

 The original name of the southern or Upper Crystal Springs Reservoir was Laguna Grande, a natural lake that disappeared with the creation of the reservoir, which has a California Historical Marker ("NO. 94 Ohlone-Portolá Heritage Trail, Laguna Grande).
 The Portolà Expedition of 1769 camped here on November 5th.
 From the journal of Fray Juan Crespí, "We stopped close to a lake where there are countless ducks, geese, and so forth, in the same hollow at a half past one in the afternoon; and we have made three leagues in four hour hours and a half.
-Here in this hollow tracks have been encountered of large livestock, which some said were made by bears; others, by buffalo.
+Here in this hollow tracks have been encountered of large livestock, which some said were made by bears; others, by buffalo (elk).
 Also a great many deer have been seen together, while the scouts aver that when they explore here, they saw whole bands of deer, and counted so many as fifty deer together in one.
 As we were upon the point of setting out from the spot, three very well-behaved heathens came over from the villages here, seeking us out laden with a good share of black pies and a sort of cherries that they made a present of, and they followed us along well pleased, giving us to understand we should go to their village [and] they will give us food.
-(A great many madroños, small and large, have been met with during these two days’ march, laden with fruits the size of so many beads off our rosaries.)"
+(A great many madroños, small and large, have been met with during these two days' march, laden with fruits the size of so many beads off our rosaries.)"
 The Expedition found the native people to be most gracious, offering food and guidance.
 The Lamchins were a large group, probably about 350 people.
 Their lands in the south-central part of the Peninsula included the present cities of Redwood City and Woodside, as well as the Phleger Estate portion of the Golden Gate National Recreation Area.
 Their known villages, Cachanigtac, Guloisnistac, Oromstac, and Supichom, cannot be precisely located.